alfredkam/alfredkam.github.com/README.md

 [![wercker status](https://app.wercker.com/status/2a228fbab01a79181013b530621b11c6/s “wercker status”)](https://app.wercker.com/project/bykey/2a228fbab01a79181013b530621b11c6)

 ##Just a blog for my rants
-Used to be in wordpress -> Jekyll -> Hugo
+Used to be in wordpress -> Jekyll -> Hugo -> docker w/ Hugo

 ##Usage
 hugo server -w